nichetools/awesome-tools/README.md

 # Awesome Tools Directory

 A curated list of awesome tools for builders.
+Need help finding what to make?
+[Niche Tools](https://nichetools.net) has a collection of 10,000 keywords that will help you start building a tool today.

 ## GitHub Repository